P1nkerS/DentaCare_Project/README.md

 # DentaCare — Dental Clinic Website

-A responsive multi-page website for a fictional dental clinic, built as a front-end learning project and portfolio piece.
+A responsive multi-page simple website for a fictional dental clinic, built as a front-end learning project and portfolio piece.

 ---